brendonthiede/archimedes/README.md

 commit, repoUrl, revision and path will be populated so they may be referenced as needed by your tooling to determine proper versioning

 ## Handy tips

+This project was built using kubebuilder.
+Please visit the [Kubebuilder book](https://book.kubebuilder.io/ "Kubebuilder Book") website for more info on building this project.

 Leverage a gitops tool such as [Argo CD](https://argoproj.github.io/cd/ "Argo CD") or [Flux](https://fluxcd.io/ "Flux").
 Using these tools pass the desired sourceConfig or use helm chart to take multiple values and build out the sourceConfig yaml as desired for each env and deploy the AchimediesProperty file using that.